 These days, I'm most interested in writing about how people balance career with family, creativity with ease, and big dreams with contentedness.
 I want to know how people stay true to themselves in different settings, and I'm thinking a lot about how I define my own identity.
 I'm also listening to and learning from my neighbors, our sisters and brothers, about privilege and justice and equity.
 So while I listen and learn, it isn't always helpful for me to shout over those important voices.

 But I do believe that we each have a story, a truth and a power.
 I'm committed to truth-speaking and soul-sharing here, though I'm not always sure what that will look like.

 I live with my husband and our toddler son in a 1930s Tudor-style home in Albany, New York.
-By day, and often by night and in my dreams and in the car and when I'm brushing my teeth, I'm focused on doing everything I can to help build a community where everyone has a decent place to live.
+By day, and often by night and in my dreams and in the car and when I'm brushing my teeth, I'm thinking about how to build a community where everyone has a decent place to live.
 As a leader at a local nonprofit organiztaion (hint: It's Habitat for Humanity, though everything here is 100% my own and not a reflection or representation of the organization), I think a lot about what motivates and engages us at work.
 I don't just want life-work balance, I want life-work integration.
 You can find my professional bio here.

 Media & past affiliations